Akron Children's Logo

 • are placed in isolation to help prevent the spread of infection

 • should not get live vaccines.
 Introducing a virus or bacteria to a child with SCID, even in weakened vaccine form, can be dangerous.
-These include the rotavirus vaccine, chickenpox (varicella) vaccine, the measles, mumps, and rubella (MMR) vaccine, oral polio, BCG, and FluMist vaccines.
-Anyone living in the same household as the baby also should not receive any live vaccines.
+These include the rotavirus vaccine, chickenpox (varicella) vaccine, the measles, mumps, and rubella (MMR) vaccine, oral polio, BCG, and live flu vaccines.
+Anyone living in the same household as the baby also should not get any live vaccines.

-• who need blood transfusions must get blood that has been specially treated to help prevent transfusion-related complications
+• who need blood transfusions must get blood that has been specially treated to help prevent transfusion-related problems

-• may be stopped from breastfeeding until breast milk is checked for a virus that may cause infection
+• may need to stop breastfeeding until the breast milk is checked for viruses that may cause infection

 While your child is being evaluated for SCID, help reduce the risk of infection by: